-This guide must be read in conjunction with project drawings and specifications, applicable in James Hardie technical and installation manuals.
-The details in this guide provide guidance on how to stay safe when installing James Hardie products and need to be reviewed by all parties who are responsible for installing James Hardie products on a site.
+This guide must be read in conjunction with project drawings and specifications, applicable in James Hardie's technical and installation manuals.
+The details in this guide provide guidance on how to stay safe when installing products by James Hardie and need to be reviewed by all parties who are responsible for installing Hardie[TM] fibre cement products on a site.